(Yangon, Bagan, Mandalay, Inle Lake, Ngapali Beach)

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.

-Fly one way from Ngapali Beach to Yangon.
+Fly from Ngapali Beach to Yangon.

 Enjoy the usage of a private vehicle with English speaking driver and guide at leisure for a half day in Yangon.